 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The botulinum toxin contained in Dysport can spread to other body areas beyond where it was injected.
 This can cause serious life-threatening side effects.

-You should not receive this medicine if you are allergic to botulinum toxin or cow's milk, or if you have an infection, swelling, or muscle weakness in the area where the medicine will be injected.
-Tell your doctor if you have ever had a side effect after receiving a botulinum toxin in the past
+You should not receive this medicine if you are allergic to botulinum toxin or cow's milk, or if you have an infection in the area where the medicine will be injected.
+Tell your doctor if you have ever had a side effect after receiving botulinum toxin in the past.

 a breathing disorder such as asthma or emphysema;

 problems with swallowing;

 facial muscle weakness (droopy eyelids, weak forehead, trouble raising your eyebrows);